vicmoh/opengl-lsystem/README.md

 * For example, by typing `make FILE="./assets/sample1.txt"`.
 It will run the the program with the "txt" that contains the string of the l-systems.
 * `FILE` must contain an argument.
-If not argument is pass for the l-system string, it will segfault and does not compile.
+If no argument is passed for the l-system string, it will segfault and does not compile.

 ## Control